-The success of PICA's cumulative efforts to date as the agency charged by the Commonwealth with the responsibility for oversight and monitoring of the City's finances has been gratifying.
-The members of the PICA Board acknowledge and sincerely appreciate the continuous support they have received from the Governor and the General Assembly and also the ongoing cooperation of the Mayor, City Council and City Controller.
+The PICA Board has been gratified by the recognition PICA regularly receives from the financial community and the media for its successful performance as the agency charged with the responsibility for oversight and monitoring of the City's finances.
+We would be remiss if we failed to acknowledge and express our sincere appreciation for the continuous support PICA receives from the Governor and the General Assembly, and also for the ongoing cooperation of Philadelphia's Mayor, City Council and City Controller.
+That support and cooperation are vital factors to PICA's continuing success and the City's ongoing financial recovery.

-Lauri A. Kavulich, Esquire Esquire
+Lauri A. Kavulich, Esquire

-William J. Leonard,
+William J. Leonard, Esquire Esquire

-Gregg R. Melinson, Esquire
+Gregg R. Melinson,